 If a training is already full, you are encouraged to register for the waitlist.
 If you are selected from the waitlist, you will be notified via e-mail.

 Teacher University is a free monthly webinar held via Zoom which covers best practices, gives additional resources, and presents up-to-date research on a different topic each month.
 These are typically held the third Wednesday of each month during the school year.
 While it is not a requirement to have been trained in OG in order to attend Teacher University webinars, it is helpful.
-To register for a Teacher University class, please click the event registration link in the section above.
+Registration will open soon for 2022-2023 Teacher University.